lkyin/Apache_Incubator_Demo/README.md

 # Apache_Incubator_Demo

-Demo for monthly technical network and social network in Apache Icubator Projects.
+Demo for monthly technical network and social network in Apache Incubator Projects.